Raganji/DailyCoding/README.md

 # February daily coding challenge
 https://www.theodinproject.com/paths/foundations/courses/foundations#javascript-basics

-# PROJECT: Pull XLT info in using API (i.e. search the XLT database externally)
+# PROJECT: Pull XLT info in via JSON using API (i.e. search the XLT database externally)
 - First, set up the way to analyze the JSON results (pretty much done in 0209)
-- Second, find a way to return something when the key ID doesn't exist (i.e. returns undefined)
+- Second, find a way to return custom text when the key ID doesn't exist (i.e. returns undefined)
 - Third, find out how to pull in the JSON results via API
-- Fourth, find out how to let the user (variables) determine the API url (which data to pull)
+- Fourth, find out how to let the user (i.e. set variables) determine the API url (which data to pull)
 - Fifth, find out how to input right side (string value) and return left side (key ID)
 - Once these are done, the world is your oyster